shopsys/shopsys/docs/storefront/gtm/events.md

 ## GtmSendFormEventType

-This type is used for tracking when a form is submitted by the user.
+This type is used for tracking when the user submits a form.

 ```ts
 export type GtmSendFormEventType = GtmEventInterface<